 Back in February, JW presented an article summarizing some of those, and there will be an article coming out right around the time of this podcast summarizing some of the newer executive orders.
 But some of them to note, there’s been a White House Office of Faith-Based and Neighborhood Partnerships executive order, so dealing with religious diversity and working with those institutions on different initiatives.
 There’s also been a White House Gender Policy Council established by one of Biden’s executive orders, and this is going to look specifically at issues that women and children face and work to remedy some of the discrimination faced by women historically and in today’s environment.
 Examples are funding STEM programs for women, so increasing diversity in traditionally male fields like STEM.

 Also, again, unionization is big on Biden’s radar.
 One of his executive orders did touch on worker organization and empowerment.

 I think we can expect him to continue executive orders focusing on diversity, equity, inclusion, and unionization.

-Greg Lambert: Alright, well, in the time we have left, is there anything else that we should be on the lookout for?
+Greg Lambert: In the time we have left, is there anything else that we should be on the lookout for?

 Jackie Staple: Besides what we’ve talked about, Greg, I think it’s notable that Biden’s appointments to his cabinet and other cabinet-level positions are somewhat more diverse in terms of race and gender than prior administrations.
 So, that’s nice to see that the administration is looking more like the American population.
 I think a lot of these appointments have been employee-friendly appointments, which we fully expected with a Democratic president.
 So, I think you’ll continue to see that reflected in different federal agency initiatives and actions.

-Greg Lambert: Alright, well, Jackie Staple, thank you very much for coming back on the show and talking about Biden’s first 100 days.
+Greg Lambert: Jackie Staple, thank you very much for coming back on the show and talking about Biden’s first 100 days.